ritakarma/uniform-over-dim-2sample-location/README.md

 result <- perform_test(dataX = dataX, dataY = dataY, h = h_spatial, estimators = c(1,0), nsim = 10000)
 print(result)
 ```
-To use tapering estimator based test with parameter values 0.1, 0.25 and 0.4, run the script
+To use tapering estimator based test with parameter values 0.1, 0.25 and 0.4, run the script:
 ```r
 result <- perform_test(dataX = dataX, dataY = dataY, h = h_spatial, estimators = c(0,1), nsim = 10000, vec_beta = c(0.1, 0.25, 0.4))
 print(result)
 ```
 In this case, an array of 3 p-values is returned.
-To use the difference kernel and both plain and tapering estimators run,
+To use the difference kernel and both plain and tapering estimators, run:
 ```r
 result <- perform_test(dataX = dataX, dataY = dataY, h = h_diff, estimators = c(1,1), nsim = 10000, vec_beta = c(0.1, 0.25, 0.4))
 print(result)
 ```
 In this case, an array of 4 p-values is returned with the first element corresponding to the plain estimator based test and the remaining elements corresponding to the tapering estimator based tests.
-To perform the simulation study or real data analysis, run the relevant script mentioned above.
+To perform the simulation study or real data analysis, run the relevant script file mentioned earlier.